ZeRwYXX/ZeRwYX_chest/ZeRwYX_chest/README.md

 - Script modified and improved by ZeRwYX#9999
 - Do not sell!
 - Do not take ownership of the script
-- Start in the server.cfg "ensure ZeRwYX_chest" or "start ZeRwYX_chest"

 # HOW TO MAKE?